-\end{theorem} The rate in the above theorem matches the point-wise rate in the Euclidean setting of \cite{Zhang2016} in the case of $m_1=\cdots=m_n=m$.
-Unlike \cite{Zhang2016} who assumed that the mean function is known in their analysis, we do not need such assumption thanks to the local uniform rate of the mean function stated in Proposition \ref{pro:mu_hatmu_local}.
-In our analysis, the local uniform rate can not be replaced with the global uniform rate in Proposition \ref{pro:mu_hatmu} without introducing an additional $\log n$ factor.
-Although the condition $h_{\covarop}=O(h_{\mu})$ is required in order to utilize Proposition \ref{pro:mu_hatmu_local}, it does not limit the convergence rate, as a proper choice of $h_\mu$ and $h_{\covarop}$ leads to the following rates that still match the rates of \cite{Zhang2016}. \begin{corollary} Suppose that Assumptions~\ref{ass:muexist},~\ref{ass:Xnearmu},~\ref{ass:muhatexist},~\ref{ass:basic},~\ref{ass:mu} and~\ref{ass:covariance} hold. \begin{enumerate}[label=\textup{(\alph*)}] \item When $m\asympeq n^{1/4}$ or $m\gg n^{1/4}$, with $h_{\mu}\asymp h_{\covarop} \asymp n^{-1/4}$, one has
+\end{theorem} The rate in the above theorem matches the point-wise rate in the Euclidean setting of \cite{Zhang2016} in the case of $m_i=m$.
+Unlike \cite{Zhang2016} which assumes that the mean function is known in their analysis, we do not need such assumption thanks to the local uniform rate of the mean function stated in Proposition \ref{prop:random:mu:rate:local}.
+In our analysis, the local uniform rate can not be replaced with the global uniform rate in Proposition \ref{prop:random:mu:sup} without introducing an additional $\log n$ factor.
+Although the condition $h_{\covarop}=O(h_{\mu})$ is required in order to utilize Proposition \ref{prop:random:mu:rate:local}, it does not limit the convergence rate, as a proper choice of $h_\mu$ and $h_{\covarop}$ leads to the following rates that still match the rates of \cite{Zhang2016}. \begin{corollary} Assume the conditions of Theorem \ref{the:covariance}. \begin{enumerate}[label=\textup{(\alph*)}] \item When $m\asympeq n^{1/4}$ or $m\gg n^{1/4}$, with $h_{\mu}\asymp h_{\covarop} \asymp n^{-1/4}$, one has

 \item When $m\ll n^{1/4}$, with $h_{\mu}\asymp h_{\covarop}\asymp n^{-1/6}m^{-1/3}$, one has